Emanuel Löffler

 Emanuel Löffler (29 December 1901 – 5 August 1986) was a Czech gymnast.
 He competed for Czechoslovakia in the 1928 Summer Olympics and in the 1936 Summer Olympics.
 Additionally, he won several individual and team medals throughout the 1930s at the World Championships.

 Löffler in 1936.
-Of the 6 Olympics and Worlds between 1928 and 1938 to which Czechoslovakia sent male gymnasts, Loffler competed at all but one of those – the 1931 World Championships.
+Of the 6 Olympics and Worlds between 1928 and 1938 to which Czechoslovakia sent male gymnasts, Löffler competed at all but one of those – the 1931 World Championships.
 He was the bronze medalist in the all-around at both Worlds (1930 and 1934) immediately surrounding the 1931 one.

 Löffler made his Olympic debut at the 1928 Amsterdam Olympics, doing very well in the men's individual all-around competition where he placed 10th in a competitive field of over 80 gymnasts.
-In the ensuing quadrennium, he stamped himself as a favorite to do extremely well at the next Olympics in Los Angeles.
-Probably his greatest single accolade, at least as an all-around competitor, was that he secured the title of all-around champion of the 1930 Slavic Falconry Association Championships in Belgrade.
-On the final day of the men's all-around competition, which was June 24th, his total of 192.70 points in the all-around competition put him above 2nd and 3rd place finishers Josip Primožič and Jan Gajdoš who, respectively, took 2nd place with 191.25 points and 3rd place with 187.50 points.
-Throughout the course of the competition, the topmost group of competitors went back and forth in the standings; it was Löffler's performance in the 100 meter hurdles event that clinched his victory over the rest of the competitive field.
+He secured the title of all-around champion of the 1930 Slavic Falconry Association Championships in Belgrade.
+On the final day of the men's all-around competition, on 24 June, his total of 192.70 points in the all-around competition put him above Josip Primožič and Jan Gajdoš, who, respectively, took 2nd place with 191.25 points and 3rd place with 187.50 points.
+Throughout the course of the competition, the top group of competitors went back and forth in the standings; it was Löffler's performance in the 100-meter hurdles event that clinched his victory over the rest of the competitive field.
 At the 1930 World Championships which were less than a month later, the all-around podium was the same 3 individuals, but in a different order, as Primožič became all-around champion, Gajdoš placed 2nd, and Löffler took 3rd (as well as the rings title and a 2nd place finish on floor, also helping his team to the team title).